 Another approach is to consider the role of short summaries or introductions.
 Longer pieces need some kind of intro to be digestible.
 It’s possible that you could offer long and short versions of each piece, and use the intro for your mobile site.

 Assess your Distribution Channels

 Thought leaders like Derek Halpern have suggested that writing your content is 20% of the battle, and disseminating it effectively is 80%.
 I agree, and a mobile content marketing strategy requires special considerations for how to effectively get your content to mobile users.
 Here are a few areas to bear in mind:

 - Are your site and blog optimized for mobile?
 If not, your most important channel just became inefficient.
-If you’d like to learn more about why any good SEO strategy needs an active blog, see my article Why an Active Blog Is Necessary for a Successful SEO Initiative.

 - Actively engage on your social media channels, and tailor your activities to when your mobile users are most active.
 Ensure that all your share plugins are compatible with a wide range of mobile devices.